-The classification of your forest ownership has important implications for applicable tax rates, availability of deductions, and filing requirements.
+The classification of your forest ownership affects applicable tax rates, availability of deductions, and filing requirements.
 Your forest property generally falls into one of the following three broad categories:

-- Personal use or hobby.
-Your primary purpose for owning the property is for personal enjoyment or hobby, rather than making a profit.
-Tax deductions are limited under this category. - 2) Investment.
-You have a profit motive for the property; however, your activities do not rise to the level of a trade or business (see below).
-Specifically, your primary purpose for owning the property is to make money (such as timber income or property appreciation), but the activity on the property is not continuous or regular.
-Tax deductions are relatively limited. - 3) Trade or business.
-You have a profit motive and your forestry activities are conducted in a business-like manner.
-Your involvement in the business may be material participation or passive (determined on an annual basis).
-Material participation implies regular, continuous, and substantial activity and will result in more favorable tax deductions.
-Losses from passive activities are only deductible against passive income.
+- (1) Personal use or hobby.
+Your primary purpose for owning the property is for personal use, enjoyment, or hobby, rather than earning money.
+Tax deductions are limited under this category. - (2) Investment.
+You intend to make a profit from the property (profit motive); however, your activities and involvement do not rise to the level of a trade or business (see below).
+Tax deductions are relatively limited. - (3) Trade or business.
+You have a profit motive, and your forestry activities are conducted in a business-like manner.
+Your involvement in the business may be material participation or passive (determined annually).
+Material participation implies regular, continuous, and substantial activity and results in greater tax deductions and faster cost recovery.
+Losses from passive activities can only offset passive income.

 Some farmers may own forests as a small part of their farming business and receive periodic income from timber sales.
 Tax rules for timber sales generally apply in these cases.
-In general, income tax provisions do not treat forestry as part of the farming business with a few exceptions.
+In general, income tax provisions do not treat forestry as part of the farming business, though there are a few exceptions.
 The Internal Revenue Service (IRS) determines whether an activity has a for-profit motive or meets the material participation test based on many factors.
 Objective facts carry more weight than a taxpayer's statement.
 Record keeping is crucial to substantiate your profit motive and level of involvement.
-See IRS Publication 925 and FS-2007-18 for more details.
+See IRS Publication 925 and FS-2007-18 for details.

 Example 1.
 You own a 40-acre forest property primarily for timber sale income.
-You occasionally visit it to stay close to nature.
+You occasionally visit it to stay connected with nature.
 A forester has developed a forest management plan with timber production as one of the management objectives.
-You follow the plan's recommendation and update it as conditions necessitate.
-You may classify the timber as an investment for Federal income tax purposes.
+You implement the plan's recommendation and update it as conditions necessitate.
+Given these factors, you may classify the timber as an investment for Federal income tax purposes.